 Do you want to know how your government works?
 Citizens are invited to go behind the scenes of government departments at Dawson County Citizen Academy.
 The free ten-week course is designed to provide an in-depth look at the diverse activities of Dawson County government.
-Sessions on special projects, emergency services, finance, planning and zoning, law enforcement, court systems and many other vital community services are offered Tuesday evenings from 6:00pm-9:00pm each fall.
+Sessions on special projects, emergency services, finance, planning and zoning, law enforcement, court systems and many other vital community services.

 Building Educated Students for Tomorrow (BEST)

 The freshman-level program offered twice a year at Dawson County High School builds a foundation of civic awareness for the youth of the community.
 Students are given hands-on opportunities to understand day-to-day operations of county government.
 From battling blazes on an Emergency Services field trip to sorting out the legalities of zoning issues, students gain a better understanding of issues and challenges in government functions.
 Through BEST, students develop awareness of how our lives are affected by government while discovering his or her role in the community.

 Dawson County Emergency Services invites all middle school-age students to attend the Junior Fire Academy.
 For one week each June, cadets learn what it’s like to be a firefighter or EMT as they experience firefighting, search and rescue, CPR, and first aid along with other structured activities.
 Junior Fire Academy offers fun, educational games and excitement wrapping up with an award banquet on the last day.
 Junior Fire Academy 2014 will run June 9 - 13, 2014.